BOYS AND GIRLS

 The championship meets will be conducted under the direction of the Director of Cross Country in a format determined by the Director of Cross Country, approved by the Committee, and published with the RIIL Cross Country schedule.
 The Director of Cross Country shall be further responsible for selecting and acquiring a suitable course for all major meets.

 - Post position for all major meets will be drawn by lot by the Meet Director.
-In order to be eligible to compete in the major meets, a team/individual must have competed in League competition.
+In order to be eligible to compete in the major meets, a team/individual (as defined in Article 3, Section 8) must have competed in League competition.
+All athletes on a qualifying team are eligible to compete in the major meets.

 - Entries to the Class/State Meets will be due to the Meet Director at a time/place as designated by the Director of Cross Country.
 Final declarations will be due 30 minutes prior to the start of a race.